We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 What is Limited Liability?

-Limited liability is a form of legal protection that shields your personal assets in case your business faces a lawsuit.
+Limited liability is a form of legal protection that shields your personal assets if your business is sued.
 You’d only be liable for the amount you have invested in your business.

 Without limited liability, the court could seize your house, car, or other personal assets should the plaintiff win the suit.